adlnet/xAPI-Spec/xAPI.md

 when requested by the client (see Section [7.2 "Statement API"](#stmtapi));
 * MAY reject (batches of) statements that are larger than the LRS is configured to allow;
 * When receiving a PUT or POST with a document type of "application/json"
-    * MUST accept batches of statements which contain either no attachment objects, or only attachment objects with a populated fileUrl;
+    * MUST accept batches of statements which contain either no attachment Objects, or only attachment Objects with a populated fileUrl;
 * Otherwise:
     * MUST accept batches of statements via the statements resource PUT or POST that contain attachments in the Transmission Format described above;